portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 ## Looking at it from above

 [Here is the most widely-used ERC20 smart contract implementation ever from the OpenZeppelin team.](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) I suggest you stop reading this article here, go to OpenZeppelin's implementation of ERC20, and read it slowly.
 Take your time.
-We will use almost all of those.
-And don't get scared if it's a bit overwhelming and long!
+We will use almost all of it.
+And don't get scared if it's a bit overwhelming!
 Even if you skim it, you will get a good idea of how an ERC20 works.
 We will be building our own ERC20 step by step below.

 ## Understanding the interface first